7x5rg/piracy-wiki/README.md

 ## 🎮 Games
 [💾 Table of contents](https://github.com/7x5rg/piracy-wiki/tree/main#-table-of-contents) \
-When pirating videogames (just like software) there is a higer you will find viruses.
+When pirating videogames (just like software) there is a higer chance you will find viruses.
 Therefore I have only included sites that I have had good experiences with.
 And SteamUnlocked \
 Again please be careful.
 If possible use DODI or FatGirl repacks.
 The are curated and will therefore almost never contain ewwy ew stuff.

 ### Browser games